-Stress and anxiety are a necessary part of life.
+Some level of stress and anxiety are a necessary part of life.
 They are a part of what motivates us to progress in life, create things, earn a living and ensure our safety.
-When anxiety becomes overwhelming and constant, it can be harming to our well being as well as our quality of life.
+When anxiety becomes overwhelming and constant, it can be harming to our well being, our health as well as our quality of life.
 Even small every day stresses can wear us down when experienced regularly and constantly.

 How the Body Responds to Stress